mpalash/aliakbarmehta/content/kru-~-perfect-ghosts.md

 ---
 title: Kru ~ Perfect Ghosts
-subtitle: 'A brief historical record of the Kruunuvuori Villas, by Ali Akbar Mehta'
+subtitle: A brief historical record of the Kruunuvuori Villas, by Ali Akbar Mehta
 layout: layouts/content.njk
-tags: text
+tags: unpublished
-pubdate: '2015'
+pubdate: "2015"
-summary: >-
+hero: static/img/img_3698.jpg
-  In in the midst of an old forest, next to a pond that could be anywhere in wilderness is the area of Kruunuvuori, which in the etymology of Suomi means ‘The Crown Mountain’ – which is about three kilometers from Market Square in the very center of Helsinki as the crow flies – has ghostlike old villas hidden amidst ancient forest left at the mercy of nature, with only the slow inevitable passing of time as its companion.
+summary: In in the midst of an old forest, next to a pond that could be anywhere in wilderness is the area of Kruunuvuori, which in the etymology of Suomi means ‘The Crown Mountain’ – which is about three kilometers from Market Square in the very center of Helsinki as the crow flies – has ghostlike old villas hidden amidst ancient forest left at the mercy of nature, with only the slow inevitable passing of time as its companion.
 Dilapidated and forgotten for decades, these villas still struggle against elements and time.
 parent: Contemporary Ruins of Kruunuvuori
 ---
 The Kruunuvuori villas – one of Helsinki’s oddest and simultanously the most treasured and the most publicly well known secrets, may probably not exist for much long longer – (many believe that the year 2015 is the last year of the presumably indefinite building ban that it was placed under, and so the demolition of almost all of the villas could very well take place in the Summer of 2016).
 Of all the villas surviving their various states of ruins, only a few seem to be structurally sound enough to be conserved as Heritage Sites, although that they will be done so, is doubtful.